ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 * The supported questions depend on the Intents defined in Watson Conversation.
 Two proposed Watson Conversation workspaces are available under the folder [wcs-workspace](./wcs-workspace) as JSON files:
   * one to support the CASE Inc IT support chat bot solution.
   * one to support the supplier on boarding business process contextual help.
+  * one to advise user for migration to cloud.
 * Support the Backend for Front end pattern with a nodejs/ expressjs application which exposes a HTTP POST /api/conversation end point.
 * Support the integration to BPM on cloud by triggering a business process via SOAP request by getting customer name and product name from the conversation.
 See explanation [here](doc/integrate-bpm.md)
 * Support persisting the conversation inside a document oriented database like [Cloudand DB on bluemix](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db).
 See detail [here](doc/persistence.md)